 Different sizes make different jobs easier.

-When using the wrong size tool, we often make mistakes and can damage the shears.
+When using the wrong size tool, we often make mistakes.
+In addition, using the wrong size can easily damage your shears.

-One pair of medium size shears for general pruning - things such as young branches - will be adequate.
+One pair if medium size bonsai scissors for general pruning - things such as young branches - will be adequate.

-An additional pair of small scissors will be a convenience for trimming leaves and the tips of new growth.
+An additional pair of small shears will be a convenience for trimming leaves and the tips of new growth.
+(Also known as "bud scissors.")

 I recently read online that you should "never use household scissors" on bonsai.